fluhus/snopher/index.md

 started exploring the possibility of exporting parts of my analysis routines to Go.

-In order to implement the advice shown here you will need a Python interpreter and a Go compiler.
-I wrote the examples here using Python 3.
-I haven't tested them on Python 2 but they might work.
+In order to implement the advice shown here you will need a Python interpreter, a Go compiler and GCC (on Windows use MinGW).
+I wrote the examples here using Python 3 but they might work in Python 2 as well.

 There exist other ways to cross-call Go from Python, such as [extension modules][cext] and [SWIG][swig].
 Each has its own pros and cons.
 I